alfredoFerreiraAssis/alfredoFerreiraAssis.github.io/_posts/fiberrush/fibrrush.md

 - The `VendorEntityResolver` in `app.py` is designed to simulate a vendor diagnostic helper that was "accidentally" left enabled.
 The `b64:` and `url:` transform wrappers make OOB exfiltration trivially reliable (no issues with newlines, special characters, or binary data).
 - The OMCI protocol uses a fixed magic value `GONC` (`0x474F4E43`), CRC-16/CCITT-FALSE for integrity, and a challenge-response authentication scheme.
 Reference packets are provided in `captures/session_packets.hex`.
-- The TOCTOU gap is a deterministic 120 ms `nanosleep()` call, making the race condition reliably exploitable without requiring high-speed brute-force attempts.
+- The TOCTOU gap is a deterministic 25 ms `nanosleep()` call, making the race condition reliably exploitable but still timing-sensitive.
 - The diagnostic API at port 9090 is intentionally unauthenticated and bound to `127.0.0.1`.
 It serves as the bridge between the XXE/SSRF foothold and the SSH access.